-Our Members are problem-solving, cause-loving, go-getters and often distinguish themselves as leaders.
-We believe those who do good deserve to do well.
-We recognize exceptional contributions through these Lion's Heart awards:
+Our members are problem-solving, cause-loving, go-getters and often distinguish themselves as leaders.

 The first order of business was to elect the four officers.
-This was accomplished quickly, as the boys did not fully understand what Lion’s Heart was about.
+This was accomplished quickly, as the boys did not fully understand what Lion’s Heart - Teen Volunteers and Leaders was about.
 But that was ok; none of them did.
 All they needed to know was that all of the boys (or at least their parents) wanted to start volunteering and they could do it with their friends – or new friends, in some cases.
-Lion’s Heart first officers were Michael Zarian, Alex Nowlin, Bryn Luce, and the president, Chase Clarke.
+Lion’s Heart - Teen Volunteers and Leaders first officers were Michael Zarian, Alex Nowlin, Bryn Luce, and the president, Chase Clarke.

-The second order of business was to approve one of the tee shirt designs.
+The second order of business was to approve one of the t-shirt designs.
 They were boys after all, so this was also done swiftly and without drama.
-When girls wanted to be a part of Lion’s Heart, their tee shirts turned pink with a brown logo and text.
+When girls wanted to be a part of Lion’s Heart, their t-shirts turned pink with a brown logo and text.
 The tagline went from the original “a young men’s community service organization” to a gender-neutral “teens giving back”.
-Today, the tee shirts are unisex in color and design.
+Today, the t-shirts are unisex in color and design.
 The tagline “teen volunteers and leaders” is updated, too, showing the organization’s growth in developing leadership skills.

 The very first group project was collecting new hygiene items that became kits for an orphanage in Mexico.
 The group split up in smaller groups of 2-3 and organized themselves in front of different grocery stores in the community.
 They typed up a note asking for donations and politely handed them out to shopper entering the store, and collecting the items as they left the store.
 At the next meeting, the boys created an assembly line armed with large plastic bags to create hygiene kits.
 Over 200 kits were made that night so some went to that orphanage in Mexico, but many went to a nearby community children’s shelter.